Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

-$\phi_1$ translates to: the robot needs to eventually be inside the red box (B2), and the green box (B3) for five time steps each, and never enter the blue circular region (C).
-Similarly, $\phi_2$ translates to: the robot eventually needs to enter the orange box (B1) for five time steps, and never enter the green box (B3) nor the blue circular region (C). $\psi_1$ and $\psi_2$ are similar to $\phi_1$ and $\phi_2$ except that the integral robustness formula (described in Section \ref{subsec:graph_smooth}) is used instead of the Always operator for the box constraints.
-We initialize the solution with a straight line connecting the start and end points which violates the STL constraint, and then apply gradient descent (step size of 0.05) with $\gamma_1 = \gamma_2 = 0.3$, $m=0.05$, and $\Delta t^{-1} = \frac{1}{0.1}$; the solutions are illustrated in Figure~\ref{fig:motion planning example}.
-We see that, as anticipated, using the integral robustness formula (Figure~\ref{fig:motion planning trajectories Integral}) results in a smoother trajectory than using the Always robustness formula (Figure~\ref{fig:motion planning trajectories Always}).
-We also note that the control constraints were satisfied in all cases.
+where B1, B2, B3, and C are the regions illustrated in Figure~\ref{fig:motion planning example}. $\phi_1$ translates to: the robot needs to eventually stay inside the red box (B2) and green box (B3) for five time steps each, and never enter the blue circular region (C).
+Similarly, $\phi_2$ translates to: the robot eventually needs to stay inside the orange box (B1) for five time steps, and never enter the green box (B3) nor the blue circular region (C). $\psi_1$ and $\psi_2$ are similar to $\phi_1$ and $\phi_2$ except that the integral robustness formula (described in Section \ref{subsec:graph_smooth}) is used.

+We initialize the solution with a straight line connecting the start and end points, noting that this initialization violates the STL specification.
+We then perform standard gradient descent (constant step size of 0.05) with $\gamma_1 = \gamma_2 = 0.3$, $m=0.05$, and $\Delta t^{-1} = \frac{1}{0.1}$; the solutions are illustrated in Figure~\ref{fig:motion planning example}.
+As anticipated, using the integral robustness formula results in a smoother trajectory and smoother control signal than using the Always robustness formula.
+We also note that the control constraint ($u_{\max} = 0.8$) was satisfied for all cases (see Figure~\ref{fig:motion planning controls}).